davidseah/davidseah.github.io/_posts/2017-08-21-C++_Template.md

 <h2> Compilation Errors </h2>
 There are three stages during which the compiler might flag an error.

 <h3>First stage </h3>
 The first stage is when we compile the template.
 The compiler can detect syntax errors such as forgetting a bracket or a semicolon.

+<h3>Second stage </h3>
+The compiler will check for the number of the arguments is appropriate.
+Also it will check if a there the two arguments are of the same type.

+<h3>Third stage </h3>
+The third stage happens when the template is being instantiate.
+It is only then the type related errors can be detected.
+Depending on how the compiler manages instantiation, these errors maybe reported at linker stage.